 - Tap in/out at the automated gantries to enter and exit any station.
 You can’t dodge fares here!

 - The fare structure is distance-based, starting from less than SGD 1 and maxing out at just SGD 2.02.
 Who says Singapore is expensive? 😛

 For arrivals at odd hours, the 24-hour City Shuttle will take passengers to most downtown hotels at SGD 9 per adult / SGD 6 per child (below 12 years of age).
 You’ll have to wait between 15-30 minutes for each shuttle, though.
 Learn more here.

-Changi Airport is Uber/Grab friendly and will stop at Arrival Pick-Up (L1 Arrivals or Basement, depending on the terminal.)
-If your location isn’t auto-detected, enter “Changi Airport” and you’ll see options for your terminal and pick-up door.
+You can also get a Grab ride (they’ve acquired Uber in Southeast Asia) from Changi Airport.
+You can board your ride from Arrival Pick-Up (L1 or Basement, depending on the terminal.)
+If your location isn’t auto-detected, enter “Changi Airport” and you’ll automatically see options for your terminal and pick-up door.
 A ride downtown should cost around SGD 25.

 Getting around Singapore: taking the MRT